Heather Rose is the award-winning author of eight novels and is one of Australia’s most diverse writers.

 In 2010 Heather partnered with Danielle Wood to create a children’s series for primary age readers.
 The first in the acclaimed series – Finding Serendipity – was published in Australia in 2013.
 It was quickly picked up by publishers Magellan in Germany and Henry Holt in the USA in a three book deal.
-Book two in the series is A Week Without Tuesday – published internationally in 2014/15 – and the third book and final book in the series – Blueberry Pancakes Forever – was published in Australia in May 2016 with Germany and the USA to follow.
+Book two is A Week Without Tuesday published internationally in 2014/15 and the third book is Blueberry Pancakes Forever published internationally in 2016/17.

 Sometimes when one writer talks to another, fascinating insights occur.
-Heather has interviewed a wide range of high profile authors in conjunction with Fullers Bookshop and the Tasmanian Writers Centre including:
+Heather has interviewed a wide range of acclaimed authors in conjunction with Sydney Writers Festival, Fullers Bookshop, major libraries across Australia and the Tasmanian Writers Centre including:

-Elizabeth Gilbert – international best-selling author of Eat, Pray Love, The Signature of All Things, and Big Magic…
+Elizabeth Gilbert – international best-selling author of Big Magic, Eat, Pray Love, The Signature of All Things …

 DBC Pierre – Booker Prize winner of Vernon God Little, Ludmilla’s Broken English, Breakfast with the Borgias …